 (one synonym is Metrocampa glaucias Meyrick, 1892)

 These Caterpillars when young are green with black dots, sparse hairs, and a yellow head.
 Later instars develop red coloration around the head and thorax.

 The adult moth is brown, sometimes with a straight dark-edged yellow submarginal line and/or row of dark spots, and sometimes a dark spot or outlined circle near the centre of each forewing.
 The forewings each have hooked tips.
 The wings each have a cusp on the margin.
 The wingspan is about 4 cms.

 The eggs are spherical and white, developing red markings as hatching approaches.

 The species is found in

-Both of the genera Azelina and Metrocampa are inappropriate for this species, but a suitable genus has yet to be found.
+The moth is related to Gynopteryx ada but is larger, with larger circles on the forewings, and the males have smaller fringes than those of Gynopteryx ada.
+The genera Azelina, Gynopteryx and Metrocampa are inappropriate for these species, but a suitable genus has yet to be found.

 Further reading :

 Ian F.B.
 Common,

 Moths of Australia, Melbourne University Press, 1990, p.
 366.